-This course covers representative English Romantic poetry and prose with special emphasis on Wordsworth, Coleridge, Shelley, Keats, and Byron.
-It may be taken for general education credit with permission of the instructor only.
+This course covers representative English Romantic poetry and prose with special emphasis on Wordsworth,

+Coleridge, Shelley, Keats, and Byron.

 ENGL 456: Studies in Victorian Literature

 This course is a study of British poetry, novels, essays, and plays from 1830-1900 with emphasis on Dickens, R. Browning, Hardy, and E. Bronte.
 The course may be taken for general education credit with permission of the instructor only.